bright/new-www/content/blog/2021-05-11-app-development-pivots-that-prove-the-mvp-works.md

 At Bright Inventions [we often recommend the second option called MVP](/blog/4-things-we-love-about-building-mvps) (Minimum Viable Product).

 <div class="important-info"><h2>What is MVP?</h2><div>MVPs are low-cost products that you can show to early adopters and receive first feedback.
-Thanks to that investors don’t risk too much and can quickly check if the MVP has a business potential.
+Thanks to that investors don’t risk too much and can quickly check if the MVP has business potential.
 Why is that important?
-Because \*\*sometimes MVP shows that your product should pivot\*\*.
+Because sometimes MVP shows that your product should pivot.
 Although app pivoting feels scary, it isn’t such a unique thing.
 It was done by the greatest ones.</div></div>

 ## What are the top reasons to pivot?